School of Theater Class Notes

 Lighting designer and theater scholar Duro Oni (Scenic Design MFA 83) has been appointed Deputy Vice Chancellor (Management Services) of the University of Lagos in Nigeria, where he has been professor of arts and dean of the faculty of arts.
 A symposium was held in his honor last December on the occasion of his 60th birthday.
 Having taught theater design and technology over the past 35 years, Oni has helped shape generations of artists and designers of the Nigerian stage and motion picture industry, known as Nollywood.

 One of the major events of the upcoming theater season will likely be the Broadway staging of Romeo and Juliet featuring Condola Rashad (Acting BFA 08) as Juliet opposite Orlando Bloom’s Romeo, set to begin previews August 24 at the Richard Rodgers Theater.
 The play is scheduled to open on September 19.
-In early May, Rashad was nominated for a Tony Award for Best Performance by an Actress in a Featured Role in a Play for her portrayal of Young Woman on Bus in the Broadway revival of Horton Foote's The Trip to Bountiful with Cicely Tyson, Cuba Gooding Jr., and Vanessa Williams.
+In early May, Rashad was nominated for a Tony Award for Best Performance by an Actress in a Featured Role in a Play for her portrayal of Young Woman on Bus in the Broadway revival of Horton Foote's The Trip to Bountiful with Cicely Tyson (who won the Tony for Best Performance by an Actress in a Leading Role in a Play), Cuba Gooding Jr., and Vanessa Williams.
 Rashad was also nominated for a 2013 Drama Desk award for Outstanding Featured Actress in a Play for the role.

 Kathleen Reinbold (Producing and Production Management MFA 2012) has been appointed Concept Development Manager at BRC Imagination Arts, founded by Bob Rogers (Film/Video 72).
 Reinbold will be involved in creative project management, creative leadership, scheduling, budget management, problem solving, and the blending of environmental design with technology and story telling.
 BRC creates and produces visitor experiences for theme parks, museums, corporate brand experiences and attractions throughout the world.
 Reinbold has been assigned to BRC's office in Burbank.

-Leon Rothenberg (Design and Production MFA 02) has received a Tony nomination for Best Sound Design of a Play for The Nance, by Douglas Carter Beane.
+Leon Rothenberg (Design and Production MFA 02) won the 2013 Tony Award for Best Sound Design of a Play for The Nance, by Douglas Carter Beane.
 The show, at the Lyceum Theatre, also features understudy Matthew Goodrich (Theater MFA 12).

 Media theorist and writer Douglas Rushkoff's (Directing MFA 86) new book, Present Shock: When Everything Happens Now, has been reviewed by Janet Maslin in The New York Times and is available in bookstores, on Amazon, and with other online booksellers.
 Rashkoff says that the book is the most important of his career, and is about life in a temporal landscape defined by always-on digital techologies and "what it means to live in an era when the past and future seem to have collapsed into the present."